-2020 might have been a rough year, but we learned much about it
+2020 might have been a rough year in supply chains

-At the start of the year, 2020 was set to be a year of international trade.
+At the start of the year, in 2020 was set to be a year of international trade and supply chains.
 Although the trend towards reshoring was likely to increase, imports and exports from Asia were proving to be the key in production lines across the world.

 As the year went on, there was news of a new virus in China that was rapidly spreading in some populated areas.
 Nevertheless, it was thought to be manageable.
 It was reported to be a short-term threat by the Institute of Exports & International Trade.

 “Coronavirus poses a short-term threat to exports to China, having already impacted global supply chains and the Chinese economy.
 In an attempt to control the outbreak, the Chinese Government extended the Lunar New Year holiday.
 This had a knock on effect on freight, with vessel sailings cancelled and reduced flights to and from China, especially in areas such as Wuhan and Ningbo.”

 Soon after, we would see the full effect of a new pandemic.

 Covid-19 outbreak acts as a major barrier for global trade in 2020

 As the world-wide spread of the virus started, the global market suffered the consequences.
 Amongst the industrial sectors most affected were chemicals, transport, automotive, textiles and electronics.